lynxaegon/tcp-proxy/README.md

 Yes, it's **production** ready and it's being used to create a **HA <a href="https://keydb.dev">KeyDB</a>** (Redis drop-in replacement)

 ### Benchmarks
+The performance penalty is **~7%** compared to a direct connection to a KeyDB instance

 You can see the benchmarks <a href="benchmarks">here</a>

 ### Usage